sipwise/prosody/plugins/mod_mam/README.markdown

 This is the largest number of messages that are allowed to be retrieved in one request *page*.
 A query that does not fit in one page will include a reference to the next page, letting clients page through the result set.
-Setting large number is not recomended, as Prosody will be blocked while processing the request and will not be able to do anything else.
+Setting large number is not recommended, as Prosody will be blocked while processing the request and will not be able to do anything else.